-If Johnny Paycheck had founded Paychex, his song might have been, "Take This Job and ...
-Let Us Do Your Payroll."
-The firm processes the payrolls of about 570,000 clients, making it the second-largest payroll accounting firm in the US after Automatic Data Processing.
+Paychex makes sure people get paid.
+The company processes the payrolls of more than 605,000 clients, making it the second-largest payroll accounting firm in the US after Automatic Data Processing.
 Other services include the production of accounting records and management reports; the preparation of payroll tax returns; and the collection and remittance of clients' payroll obligations.
 Paychex also provides human resources services, benefits administration, and group insurance management.
 Paychex focuses on small and midsized businesses (fewer than 100 employees) and owns more than 100 offices worldwide.
-The company was established in 1971.

-Payroll services revenue accounts for 66% of the company's revenue, and human resource services (HRS) revenue accounts for the remainder.
+Payroll services revenue accounts for almost 60% of the company's revenue, and human resource services (HRS) revenue accounts for the remainder.
 Its HRS operations include 401(k) plan record-keeping, time and attendance management services, and other administrative offerings.

 Sales and Marketing

 Paychex markets its services primarily through its direct sales force based in metropolitan markets, with sales representatives specializing within its portfolio of services.
 Sales representatives are supported by marketing, advertising, public relations, trade shows, and telemarketing programs.